Camx3/TTGraphQL_CP/README.md

 - Run 'npm test'

 > Integration tests are done with Jest, Apollo Server Testing and MongoDB Memory Server.
-This way every test are testing our entire logic with every graphQL request, from our resolvers to our models!

 #### Access to the GraphQL Playground (Dev only)